ocodista/trampar-de-casa/db-migrations.md

 yarn db:migration:new [migration name]
 ```

+> The migration file path should returned by command.

 ## How to push migration to the local database

 This can make on the root of the project